-How do I know when it is time?
+How do I know when it is time to say goodbye?

 As pet owners ourselves, we understand how difficult it is to decide what to do when your pet is coming towards the end of their life.
 Unfortunately, the vast majority of the time, our pets will not pass away peacefully on their own before going through a period of distress and/or pain.
 Euthanasia is therefore designed to intervene at a point in time which prevents your pet from going through undue suffering and to provide them with a dignified and peaceful end of life.

 This then raises the difficult question of when is the right time.
 There are several ways to assess your pet's quality of life.
 It will always be your decision to make, as after all, you know your pet better than anyone but we will always help and guide you through this assessment.

 In order to experience a good enough quality of life, our pets have rather similar needs to us.
 We all have physical, emotional and social needs and it is no different for your pet.
 One useful tool to help us evaluate all of these different considerations are quality of life questionnaires, such as the one you can fill out below.

 It can still be difficult to fill these questionnaires out as, for example, it is not always obvious how much pain your pet is in and as vets, we are often asked to help owners evaluate this.
 Therefore, we are able to help guide you through the below HHHHHMM Questionnaire over the telephone if you need some help.

 The HHHHHMM Questionnaire